RuipengHan/High-Frequency-Trading-Strategy/documentation/final_report.md

   - We have also used C to write our Nasdaq data parser.
 - Python 3.7.11
   - We used Python for several tasks dealing with data.
 We have implemented the Alpaca data parser with Python to download data from the Alpaca API and convert them into valid format for Strategy Studio Tick Readers.
 Alpaca API provides very useful Python package, and this is the primary reason we chose Python for this task.
-  - Our IEX data parser is also implemented in Python.
+  - Our IEX and NASDAQ TotalView-ITCH 5.0 data parsers are also implemented in Python.
   - Python is also the major language for result analysis and visualization.
 We chose Python because there is a very powerful Visualization for financial market data called Plotly.
 - Bash
   - We write bash scripts for automation works.